classgraph/classgraph/README.md

         // values.
 The value returned is the value in the classfile, not the
         // value that would be returned by reflection, so this can be useful
         // in hot-swapping of changes.
+        // This lambda expression is of type StaticFinalFieldMatchProcessor.
         (String className, String fieldName, Object fieldConstantValue) -> System.out.println("Static field " + fieldName + " in class "
             + className + " " + " currently has constant literal value "